 While you can grow aster flowers from seeds planted in the springtime, it may take several years for them to mature into full-sized plants.
 More often, asters are planted from potted nursery specimens.
-They do best in loamy, well-draining soil, and desire a good amount of space around the plants to allow space for their roots to expand.
+They do best in loamy, well-draining soil, and desire a good amount of space around the plants to allow room for their roots to expand.

 Every three years or so, the root clumps should be dug up and divided to keep the plants from getting too woody and dying out in the centers.
-The woody center can be discarded, with the outer portions replanted.
+The woody center can be discarded, with the outer portions replanted at the same depth as before.

-Plant our aster flowers in an area that boasts full sun for the majority of the day.
+Plant aster flowers in an area that boasts full sun for the majority of the day.
 Too much shade can cause lanky plants and fewer flowers, especially for the more common cultivars and hybrids.
 There are some native species varieties, however, that will do quite well in partially shady conditions.

 Asters appreciate loamy soil that's slightly acidic, with a pH ranging from 5.8 to 6.5.
 If your soil is alkaline, you can correct it by adding organic matter such as well-rotted manure, leaf mold, or compost.

 Keep new plantings moist and continue watering regularly until the flowers are finished blooming.
 As a rule of thumb, the soil your asters reside in should stay consistently moist but never saturated.
 One thing to note: Try to water the base of your asters without splashing water on the leaves—doing so can cause mildew or fungal growth.
 One inch of rain or watering once a week is usually recommended for most perennial plants.

 Temperature and Humidity

 Asters are moderate feeders, and they appreciate being fed with a balanced flower fertilizer twice a month, beginning in spring and continuing until the blooms begin to open.
 Excessive nutrients can shorten the blooming time, so stop fertilizing asters in August.